What is the test for sudden provocation?

 What is the test for the defence of provocation?
 (Saskatchewan, Canada)

-What is the test for damages for breach of contract?
+What is the test for damages for the alienation of a wife by her husband to her husband who has been accused of adultery?
 (Saskatchewan, Canada)

 X